philzook58/philzook58.github.io/_posts/2021-10-28-marble-machine-progress.md

 We were insane to think we could do it in a month (meeting once a week).
 Like that is actually laughable.

+But we've hit a milestone!

+<blockquote class="twitter-tweet"><p lang="fr" dir="ltr">A momentous occasion! <a href="https://t.co/fWjtwTHqRN">pic.twitter.com/fWjtwTHqRN</a></p>&mdash; Philip Zucker (@SandMouth) <a href="https://twitter.com/SandMouth/status/1453563957696999430?ref_src=twsrc%5Etfw">October 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+It's a laser cut marble mirror.
+There is a servo powered "connect 4" mechanism at the bottom of the marbles.
+A "pacman" drives the bnalls up a column.
+On the back are 2 steppers and a servo.
+The stepper controls a carriage which has an RGB sensor and a servo.
+It draws some image of choice (4x4 at the moment) in silver and blackened steel bearings.
+We have python code that rejects balls until it gets one it can use.
 The github code is here <https://github.com/perciplex/marble-mirror>.

-Success!
-<blockquote class="twitter-tweet"><p lang="fr" dir="ltr">A momentous occasion! <a href="https://t.co/fWjtwTHqRN">pic.twitter.com/fWjtwTHqRN</a></p>&mdash; Philip Zucker (@SandMouth) <a href="https://twitter.com/SandMouth/status/1453563957696999430?ref_src=twsrc%5Etfw">October 28, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+This was long time comin'.

 ### Timeline
 - late May 2021 - Start
-- June - 3d printed prototypes
+- June - 3d printed prototypes.
+Lots of churn on ideas and discussion going nowhere.
 - July - purchase laser cutter.
 Fiddle with it a lot.
 Helix design
 - August - Move to Declonian method.
 More stock 3d printer-esque technology.
 Carriage with turnscrew + steppers.
 Pitbull fever overtakes Perciplex.
 It's ironic?
 ![](/assets/marble_mirror/pitbull.jpg){: width="50" }
 - Sept - super busy month.
 Ben's wedding is close.
 I am moving.
 Didn't work much
-- Oct - A parade of triumphs
+- Oct - A parade of triumphs!

 <video controls width="300px">
   <source src="/assets/marble_mirror/output/initial_motion.mp4" type="video/mp4">